Bathgama: Modern caste system with Kalinga Magha

-Kandyan Era
+Kandyan era

 Konappu Bandara Appuhamy or *Vimaladharmasuriya I from Yatinuwara at Ededuwa village in Peradeniya who was established the Kandyan Kingdom.
 His father Weerasundra Bandara of non royal, flourishing Govigama caste member and his mother Kosgolle Gedara Wimalu from Bathgama Caste was served to the Rajasinhe 1 of Sithawaka as Dukgannarala or royal meal certifier.
 1582 an army from Rajasinghe 1 attacked Kandy and King Karalliyadde (1552-1582 A.D.) fled to Manner with his family, seeking the protection of the Portuguese and appointed Weerasundara Badara to the post of ajudicator (Saamamtha).

 But after a few days the king grew suspicious of Weerasundara Bandara, got him killed through subterfuge.
 Princess Kusumasana Devi daughter of King Karaliyadde, the heir to the Kandyan Kingdom as well as Yamasingha Bandara, a nephew of the King and Konappu Bandara, son of Weerasundara Bandara had fled to the Portuguese and lived under their protection.

 At this point a Portuguese army was sent to Kandy under Konappu Bandara.
-Portuguese captured Kandy very easily and made Yamasingha Bandara as the King of Kandy.
+The army captured Kandy very easily and made Yamasingha Bandara as the King of Kandy.
 He died after a few months and Konnapu Bandara was appointed himself as the King.
 Then he gave leadership and betrayed Portuguese and rebelled against them and made Kandyan Kingdom.

-British Period
+British period

 Bathgama community has escaped the British period consolidation of cultivator communities as the Govigama caste and exists as an independent but rather disenfranchised caste.
 Some writers have attempted to call it the “Palanquin bearer” caste.